 Research in the Integrative Physiology Laboratory primarily focuses on neural control of circulation in humans.
 These studies aim to better understand the mechanisms underlying cardiovascular disease and orthostatic hypotension, with the goal of uncovering methods for reducing their incidence.

-Specifically, we are interested in examining sympathetic neural and cardiovascular responses to various sympathoexcitatory maneuvers including
+Specifically, we are interested in examining sympathetic neural, cardiovascular and cerebrovascular responses to various interventions including

-- orthostatic challenges, i.e., lower body negative pressure or head-up tilt; and
+- Hemorrhage simulations using lower body negative pressure

-Comprehensive investigations of neural and vascular influences on cardiovascular disease and orthostatic hypotension are clinically relevant, and this area of research is traditionally funded by the National Institutes of Health (NIH).
-Our ongoing and recently completed NIH grants focus on the following:
+Comprehensive investigations of neural and vascular influences on cardiovascular disease and orthostatic hypotension are clinically relevant, and these areas of research are traditionally funded by the National Institutes of Health.

 Support This Lab

 Undergraduate and graduate research opportunities are made possible in part by the generosity of donors and alumni.